zy1111112/Non-stationary-extreme-analysis/README.md

 2. **Data Analysis**:
    - Navigate to the `R/Data_analysis/` directory.
    - Use `EDA.R` to explore and understand the data for all four stations.
-   - Use `choose_block_on_2023.R` to compare between 24-h, 48-h and 72-h blocks based on station 41049 in year 2023.
-This is also applicable to other stations and years.
+   - Use `choose_block_on_2023.R` to compare between 24-h, 48-h, and 72-h blocks based on station 41049 in the year 2023.
+This script is also applicable to other stations and years.
    - Validate blocks of data with `check_of_block.R` based on station 41049.
-This is also applicable to other stations.
+This script is also applicable to other stations.
    - Calculate 72-hour maxima using `overall_72-h maxima.R` for all stations and save the processed data.

-3. **Wavelet Analysis**
+3. **Wavelet Analysis**:
    - Explore the `Wavelet_analysis/` directory for wavelet-based analysis using processed data from four different stations.
 This process generates the wavelet power spectrum and global power spectrum plots.
-Additionally, the analysis produces filtered reconstructed data, which is saved as a new column labeled 'reconstruct' in the dataset.
+Additionally, the analysis produces filtered reconstructed data, which is saved as a new column labeled `reconstruct` in the dataset.
 The reconstructed data is then plotted for further analysis.

 4. **Modelling**:

-   - Start with `R/Data_analysis/Modelling/Analysis_based_on_best_model/` to identify and use the best models.
-   - Use `Model_fitting_and_return.R` for model fitting and result generation.
-   - Apply `threshold_finding.R` for determining necessary thresholds.

-5. **Model Fitting and Reconstruction**:
+   - Apply `threshold_finding.R` to determine thresholds by using data for different stations and save the results as a new column labeled `threshold` in the dataset.
+   - Use `Model_fitting_and_return.R` for model fitting and return level estimation for models without reconstruction terms.
+The number of sinusoidal harmonics in a year may need to be adjusted.
+The dataset can be changed to compute results for different stations.
+   - Use the `R/Data_analysis/Modelling/Model_fitting_reconstruct/` directory, which contains scripts for fitting models with reconstruction terms and applying different coefficients to these terms.
+The dataset can be changed to compute results for different stations.
-   - Use the scripts in `R/Data_analysis/Modelling/Model_fitting_reconstruct/` to focus on model fitting and reconstruction tasks.
+   - Use the `R/Data_analysis/Modelling/Analysis_based_on_best_model/` directory to evaluate the quality of the best-fitted model and make return level estimations.
+Different best-fitted models can be applied.

 ## Contact